 East-Asian religions are older, and it is even more difficult to trace the prophets.
 Newer religions (such as Scientology, the Wicca faith, Mormonism, or the Bahai faith) can typically trace their holy book in a verifiable way to their prophet.
 These books also claim the existence of the supernatural.
 However, they find only few adherents.
 For some reason, the majority of people prefer to believe prophets that are dead for a longer time.

 And the reason is simple: What would you do if someone came and told you that God talked to him?
 Probably, you would not take him seriously.
 If he continues to say that God talks to him, you would refer him to psychological treatment.
 And rightly so: We have no verified case where a god really talked to a human, and hence we regard this a sign of mental problems.
 The reasons for such purported encounters can be several: Epilepsy, hallucinations, schizophrenia, missing skepticism, or psychological overtaxation.
 Every year, for example, dozens of people claim they saw God in Jerusalem.
 This is known as the Jerusalem Syndrome Jerusalem syndrome.
 We give these people psychological treatment.
 Then why should we believe a person any more who talked to God hundreds of years ago?
 The same reasoning applies there, too: If this person really said to be in contact with gods, then the most likely explanation is that he was psychologically unstable.
-However, we seem to draw that conclusion only if the prophet is dead, and not when he’s right before us.
+However, we seem to draw that conclusion only when the prophet is alive, and not when he’s dead.
 That is inconsistent.

 There is another argument against the honesty of the prophets.
 It applies to all religions, and goes as follows: If the prophet of a religion was honest, then there is no reason to assume that the prophets of all other religions were not honest.
 We should give these prophets the same confidence.
 However, religions rarely know about the other religions.
-No religion grants the prophets of the other religions honesty.
+No religion grants the prophets of the other religions honesty, and literal accuracy.
 If they did, then they would have to believe in a plethora of gods and contradictory convictions.
 Thus, for every prophet, atheists simply side with the majority of people — by not believing his stories.

 Men think epilepsy divine, because they don’t understand it.
 We will one day understand what causes it, and then cease to call it divine.
 And so it is with everything in the universe.